djtrustgod/Classic-Mac-Holy-Bible/README.md

 This basic framework could be used to create a fully searchable classic Macintosh application for any other type of large document that is structured in a similar manner.
 It would be fairly trival to create versions for other translations or editions.

+This project is also available on [Macintosh Garden](https://macintoshgarden.org/apps/classic-mac-holy-bible-filemaker)

 ## Prerequisites

 System 6.0.8 or later, Mac Plus or later, 4MB RAM, 20MB storage free